couchbasecloud/terraform-provider-couchbase-capella/examples/certificate/README.md

-# Capella Certificate Example
+# Capella Clusters Certificate Example

-This example shows how to manage Certificates in Capella.
+This example shows how to retrive certificate details for a Capella cluster.

-This gets an existing Certificate in the cluster.
-It uses the organization ID, project ID and cluster ID to do so.
+This lists the certificate details based on the cluster ID and authentication access token.

 To run, configure your Couchbase Capella provider as described in README in the root of this project.